theirc/airbel/src/_projects/revolutionizing-treatment-for-acute-malnutrition.md

       at recovering children with both SAM and MAM to full recovery, but can do so at a lower cost.
   - date: 2018-03-01 00:00:00
-    title: Test of severe acute malnutrition protocol concludes in Somalia
+    title: Conclusion of test of severe acute malnutrition protocol in Somalia
     link: 'https://www.ennonline.net/fex/60/treatmentprotocolsomalia'
     link_title:
     description_markdown: >-